 Carbon savings for Volta were calculated using company provided data for distance traveled for electric cars in the U.S. Electric vehicle travel was assumed to displace gasoline vehicle travel.
 The gasoline baseline was assessed at an average fuel efficiency of 25.0 mpg (US FHA) with a gasoline emission factor of 8.8 kg CO2e per gallon (US EPA).
 By comparison, electric vehicles have zero tail pipe emissions but do require grid energy for charging.
 Electric vehicle energy consumption was calculated using an average efficiency rate of 0.3 kWh per mile (per Volta).
 Average U.S. grid emission factors (EPA eGRID) were applied to determine the carbon footprint of the charging energy for electric vehicles.
-The overall net benefits include fuel savings of 1.5 million gallons, with carbon savings of 10,000 metric tons of CO2e (which represents the net savings including the grid emissions for battery charging).
+The overall net benefits include fuel savings, with carbon savings calculated using EPA emission factors (which represents the net savings including the grid emissions for battery charging).